jide/clamp/README.md

 .clamp
   - data // The database files
   - logs // Apache and MySQL logs
-  - tmp // PIDs and sockets
+  - tmp // PID files and sockets
 ```

 Note that this is the default configuration.
 But since you can define these paths in the configuration file, you are free to use a completly different structure.